adamrmelnyk/blag/content/post/creating-launch-plugins-for-pop-os.md

 this should toggle spotify to pause or play.
 You should also be able to type next and the player should switch songs.

 If you feel like a hacker at this point, it's because you are!
-So throw on those shades, put your best black hoodie on, and go forth and hack away on some cool plugins.
+So throw on those shades, put on your best black hoodie, and go forth and hack away on some cool plugins.
 Hack the ~~Planet~~ OS!

 ## Building more plugins